rcook/beginning-practical-haskell/part01.md

 main = print z
 ```

+* Most things you type into GHCI are valid lines of code in a Haskell source file
+* In order to be able to run a program, a Haskell program must have exactly one function named `main`

-* Run it as follows:
+Now we can run the program as follows:

 ```bash
 stack runhaskell Hello.hs
 ```

-* Change `Hello.hs` to the following to mimic the GHCI example:
+Now we'll change `Hello.hs` to the following to mimic our GHCI example:

 ```haskell
 x = 5